-Site layout would enable the majority of the precinct to be outside the view lines of Fernhill House from Mulgoa Road.
+Setbacks, landscaping and site layout would enable the precinct to be outside the view lines of Fernhill House from Mulgoa Road.

 Impacts on character and identity of the Mulgoa area will also be influenced by the rate of development.
-It is intended that the rate of development would be tied to the need to finance the Working Heritage Business Plan and would occur at a relatively slow pace over 10 years.
+While some development may initially occur soon after approval, it is expected that the rate of development overall would occur at a relatively slow pace over 10 years.
 This would avoid immediate changes to the existing housing availability and prices, while allowing new residents to integrate into the existing community in an incremental way.
 This slow rate of development would also enable local services and facilities such as local shops to adapt at a slower pace to accommodate this growth over time.